Free CPA FAR (Financial Accounting & Reporting) Financial Reporting Practice Questions

 Question 1 Easy

-Under U.S. GAAP, which of the following best describes the accrual basis of accounting?
+Under U.S. GAAP, which of the following is a component of other comprehensive income?

 Solution